 An LLC is an excellent business entity option for a wide variety of industries.
 Depending on your industry, geographic location(s), and business operations a specific entity formation may be better suited for your company.
-There are a number of operational, tax, and other considerations that you should consider.
-Contact us for a more in-depth conversation so we can understand your goals and to learn more about the advantages and/or disadvantages for each entity designation.
+There are a number of operational, tax and other considerations that you should consider.
+Contact us for a more in-depth conversation so we can understand your goals, and to learn more about the advantages and/or disadvantages of each entity designation.

-In Colorado the determination of an employee and an independent contractor is determined by the facts of the particular relationship.
-Colorado courts use the following factors to determine if an employer-employee relationship exists: 1) Did the employer select the employee?; 2) Was the employee paid wages; 3) Did the employer have the right to control the details of the performance?
+In Colorado, the determination of an employee and an independent contractor is determined by the facts of the particular relationship.
+Colorado courts use the following factors to determine if an employer-employee relationship exists:

 An employer will typically have the right to control the actions or work of an employee.
-Conversely, and independent contractor will likely not be subject to the control of the employer.
+Conversely, an independent contractor will likely not be subject to the control of the employer.

 A merger or acquisition is when two companies combine to form one company for business reasons.
 A merger typically occurs when one company purchases another company by buying a certain amount of its stock in exchange for its own stock.